newpro/snap2.0/care_giver_UI/care_giver_UI_description.md

 #### Modify An Existing Tasks

-- Configure the **task network** of the goal according to user interface prompt (???interface prompt)
+- Configure the **task network** of the goal according to following user interface prompts
- - Step 1: For each task in the network, ask the user "**Does this task can to decomposed into subtasks?**"
+ - Step 1: For each task in the network, ask the user "**Can this task decompose into subtasks?**"
- - Step 2: If yes, ask the user to input all the subtasks and specify the **order relations** (??? for details please refer to "order relations of sub-tasks" section) of the sub-tasks.
+ - Step 2: If yes, ask the user to input all the subtasks and specify the **order relations** (for details please refer to "order relations of sub-tasks" section) of the sub-tasks.
- - Repeat Step 1 and Step 2 until the user specified the complete task network for the goal. (???
-How to determine this?)
+ - Repeat Step 1 and Step 2 until the user specified the complete task network for the goal.
-- Machine configure a **primitive step**.
-When the user says the current node cannot be decomposed into sub-tasks, then this node is a leaf node, it stands for a primitive step in real world, and will change the states of some real objects. (???)
-A primitive step should be **only relative to exactly one associated action**, and this information is showed to caregiver in order for them to complete the other information correctly.
-To demonstrate what is a primitive step in details, look at the following examples:
+	 - A complete task network is a network that all goals are reduced to "primitive steps".
+Explanation as following.
+- Machine help caregiver to configure a **primitive step**.
+	- A "primitive step" means this step **only relative to exactly one associated action**.
+	- A "primitive step" is a **leaf node** on the Hierarchical Task Network (HTN).
+Represent a state that the **system has the ability to determine if it finished**.
+	- To demonstrate what is a primitive step in details, look at the following examples:
 		- Example 1: turn on the light
-		- This **is** a primitive step, since it consists of only one action:
+			- This is a primitive step, since it consists of only one action:
 				- Turn on
 		- Example 2: Fill 1/3 of the tea kettle with water
-		- This **is** a primitive step, since it consists of only one action:
+			- This is a primitive step, since it consists of only one action:
 				- Fill
 		- Example 3: boil the tea
-		- This **is not** a primitive step, since it does not consists of exactly one action.
+			- This is **not** a primitive step, since it does not consists of exactly one action, and it should be decomposed further by caregiver.
 Instead, it possibly consists of the followings:
 				- Put the filled tea kettle on stove
 				- turn on the stove
 				- wait until noise made

 #### Specify Sensor For Furniture